ROHAN HARLOW LEADS IN THE 1984 EUROPEAN CHAMPIONSHIPS

 On 16th July 1978 the British Championships were held on Southampton for the very first time.
 Still in the 7-11 years age group Harlow again took to the track, (Herne Bay United now having changed their name to Herne Bay Flyers) and this time he would win the 500 metres event.
 There was still only one Championship for this age group each year at this particular time and Harlow's victory was storming.
 In just 500 metres he would win the title some 4 seconds ahead of his nearest rival.
 His time of 59.60 seconds was the first (and only) time an 11 year old British skater had gone sub one minute for the distance on a road circuit.
-As testament to this fantastic achievement and despite the introduction of inlines in the early 1990's, the record still stands to this day as the "500 metres Pupil Boys 10-12 years Road Record", some 35 years on since Harlow set it.

 In 1979 Harlow moved up an age group and throughout the year found the racing tough against the likes of Graham Hodder (North London), Steve Swain (North London) and Mark McGrath (Birmingham), but by 1980 he was again emerging as one of Britain's talented youngsters.
 That year the very first European Championships for juniors was held in Italy with Venice (track) and Finale Emilia (road) being the venues.
 Harlow was selected along with four other boys and four girls.
 He would compete in eight out of ten events across these two Championships, only missing out on two events (the 10000 metres on road and track) because of farcical domestic rules at that time that prevented British youngsters competing in distances over 5000 metres.
 At those Championships countries were allowed to enter up to four skaters for each event.
 Harlow would be the highest placed British skater in seven of the eight events with a highest placing of 10th (four times in fact).